Panic & Action

 Panic & Action was a Swedish record label based in Åmål and Örebro, being active between 2008-2014, the label focused mainly on different subgenres of rock and heavy music.

 History

 Panic & Action was founded in 2008 by Kid Down vocalist Eric Höjdén and Peter Ahlqvist (founder of Burning Heart Records).
-Most famous bands who are currently signed to the label are Her Bright Skies, Adept and Chemical Vocation.
-Other musicians who signe to Panic & Action are Social Siberia (solo-project of Chemical Vocation guitarist Joakim Jensen), Walking with Strangers (Deathcore) and The Shiloh.
+Most famous bands who were signed to the label was Her Bright Skies, Adept and Chemical Vocation.
+Other musicians who was signed to Panic & Action was Social Siberia (solo-project of Chemical Vocation guitarist Joakim Jensen), Walking with Strangers (Deathcore) and The Shiloh.

-Panic & Action recordings are distributed worldwide.
-They organize a Sampler called Burn All the Small Towns featuring all signed bands and Kid Down and the Panic & Action Tour.
+Panic & Action recordings was distributed worldwide.
+They organized a Sampler called Burn All the Small Towns featuring all signed bands and Kid Down and the Panic & Action Tour.

 On October 30, 2014, the label announced its closure.
-Instead, Burning Heart Records was reactivated and the label's artists will be transferred to the new label.
+Instead, Burning Heart Records was reactivated and the label's artists was transferred to the new label.